animesh303/awsdevops/.amazonq/rules/cicd-phases/phase2-generate-workflow.md

    - Include key triggers, environments, permissions, and artifact passing
 5. **Checkpoint:**
    - Prompt user to confirm: "Proceed to generate CI and CD workflows (dev → test → prod) with the described dependencies and protections?"
 Wait for confirmation.
-   - **If workflows include AWS credential configuration steps:** After presenting the preview, explicitly display: "⚠️ **REQUIRED ACTION:** You must update the IAM role ARN in all workflow files at .github/workflows/\*.yml 'Configure AWS credentials via OIDC' steps with your project's IAM role.
-Ensure the role trusts GitHub's OIDC provider."